OE-FET/JISA/README.md

 ## JISA the Polyglot
 `JISA`  is written in Java, but because Java is all about magic beans, you can actually use it in almost any language.
-More specifically, any language that can either be compiled to java-byte code or interpreted by a Java program (so basically anything) can use the library.
+More specifically, any language that can either be compiled to java byte-code or interpreted by a Java program (so basically anything) can use the library.

 For example, here's the same program written in Java, Kotlin, Python and even gosh-darn MATLAB: